rodrinoblega/microblogging/README.md

 ![](static/TimelineNoCursor.jpg)

-The timeline should display tweets from mperez, lrodriguez, and cmartinez, sorted from newest to oldest without a cursor at the fifth tweet and a limit of 3:
+The timeline should display tweets from mperez, lrodriguez, and cmartinez, sorted from newest to oldest, starting from the fifth tweet and with a limit of 3.:

 - "First tweet of cmartinez"
 - "First tweet of lrodriguez"